UPDATED: 3/23/2020, 3/26/2020, 4/28/2020

-- Limit Travel & Social Gatherings: We have postposed all training and business that requires travel to gatherings of more than 10 people until further notice.
+- Limit Travel & Social Gatherings: We have postponed all training and business until further notice.
 We have encouraged our staff to follow these guidelines outside of work as well.

 Our management team is continuing to monitor updates on the pandemic from local, state, and national authorities to ensure we are in compliance with the latest recommendations.
 We will continue to post our updates on our website; if deemed necessary, we will communicate with each customer account via the phone number or e-mail on file.
 Regular office hours remain in effect.

 “These are unprecedented times we’re living in.
 Especially in the face of such uncertainty, we need to trust the authorities and comply,” said Earl Foster, General Manager of LMUD.
 “It will take each of us foregoing convenience for a while to prevent the spread of this virus, but we will get through this together.
 Our heartfelt thoughts and prayers go out to all those who are impacted.”